Those Early Years…

 When my son went to middle school, he struggled with staying organized.
 I could see that there were lots of kids like him – and I discovered that there was no book for kids that would help – especially no book that would also make kids laugh.
 So I decided to write the book myself.

 I sold GET ORGANIZED WITHOUT LOSING IT to Free Spirit Publishing (2006), and it has been translated into six languages – including Vietnamese and Flemish.
 A shiny new edition was released in 2017.

 I taught middle school and high school English while I was mastering the skills I needed to write novels.
 I was lucky enough to land an agent at an SCBWI conference in 2005, and she sold my first two young adult novels, FAITHFUL (2010) and FORGIVEN (2011) to Speak/Penguin Young Readers, who also published my third YA, SIRENS (2012).
 My short story, “Jewels”, is included in a regional Montana anthology, A COUNTRY BOOKSHELF READER (2014).

 In 2010 I graduated with an MFA degree in the Writing For Children and Young Adults program at Vermont College of Fine Arts.
 I’m now represented by agent Erin Murphy, Erin Murphy Literary Agency, and she sold my debut middle grade novel, THE CHARMED CHILDREN OF ROOKSKILL CASTLE to Kendra Levin at Viking (2016).
-Kendra has also acquired my second middle grade, THE LAST TRUE KNIGHT, set to publish in fall, 2018.
+Kendra has also acquired a companion to THE CHARMED CHILDREN, THE ARTIFACT HUNTERS, published in August 2020.

 I live in Montana, surrounded by mountains and in the company of my husband and our rambunctious yellow lab.
 I hike, garden, knit, travel, sing (yes, I can sing, and thought I was going to go pro at one time), but most of the time you’ll find me doing what I love best: writing.